-Poliça are a band who’ve thus far slipped under my radar, but upon hearing the new single “Driving” my interest was immediately piqued!
+Poliça are a band who’ve thus far slipped under my radar, but upon hearing the first single “Driving” from their next album, ‘When We Stay Alive’, which is set for release January 24th via Memphis Industries, my interest was immediately piqued!

 When Poliça’s Channy Leaneagh fell off her roof while clearing ice in early 2018, she smashed her L1 vertebrae and battered her spine, leaving her in a brace with limited mobility for months.
 Yet Poliça’s fourth album, ‘When We Stay Alive’, is not about one debilitating accident.
 It’s about the redemptive power of rewriting your story in order to heal, and reclaiming your identity as a result.